golemfactory/gvmkit-build-rs/README.md

 The tool is using https://registry.golem.network as default registry portal.
 You can change this behaviour by setting `REGISTRY_URL` environment variable.
+You should create account on registry portal and generate access token for your user.
+If you really don't want to create account you can use anonymous upload (see section below about anonymous upload).

 The tool will ask for login when --login --push or --push-to option is specified.